DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

 Ethtool
 -------

-Ethtool is a Linux-specific tool with corresponding support in the kernel where each net device must register its own callbacks for the supported operations.
+Ethtool is a Linux-specific tool with corresponding support in the kernel.
-The current implementation uses the igb/ixgbe modified Linux drivers for ethtool support.
-Ethtool is not supported in i40e and VMs (VF or EM devices).
+The current version of kni provides minimal ethtool functionality including querying version and link state.
+It does not support link control, statistics, or dumping device registers.